CSAH 14 (125th Avenue) Expansion Project

 - The current rural road section will be upgraded to an urban section with concrete curb and gutter with storm sewer system.

 - A new traffic signal at the intersection of CSAH 14 and Legacy Creek Parkway/North Lake Boulevard will help manage traffic flow and access.

-- A raised concrete median will be added to separate traffic and reduce conflict points along the road.
+- A raised concrete median will be added to separate traffic and reduce the potential for head-on and left-turn collisions along the road.

 - Right- and left-turn lane extensions will be constructed along the route to reduce traffic backups.

 - Based on public input, Zest Street will be constructed as a full access intersection that can handle existing and potential future traffic.
 Making upgrades and planning for growth now means we won’t need to reconstruct the intersection again in the near future.

 - A multi-use paved bituminous trail will be constructed along the south side of CSAH 14 to enhance safety for walkers and bicyclists.
 The existing trail on the west side of Harpers Street will be extended to CSAH 17 (Lexington Avenue) to provide trail connectivity and provide more trail options within the area.

 - Sidewalks and pedestrian crossings at the proposed traffic signal at CSAH 14 and Legacy Creek Parkway/North Lake Boulevard will include ADA-compliant pedestrian ramps and pedestrian-activated push buttons that are accessible to everyone.